Judge Blocks Health Care Merger, Saying It Would Hurt Competition

 In his Monday decision blocking the merger, Bates found, "Aetna tried to leverage its participation in the exchanges for favorable treatment from DOJ regarding the proposed merger."

-He found Aetna had withdrawn from the 17 counties where it competed with Humana "at least in part for the purpose of improving its litigation position" in the government's lawsuit against it."
+He found Aetna had withdrawn from the 17 counties where it competed with Humana "at least in part for the purpose of improving its litigation position" in the government's lawsuit against it.

-The judge concluded that Aetna would be likely to do business in the future in those 17 counties, and that, as a result, "The merger would also be likely to substantially lessen competition on the public exchanges in three Florida counties," that were among the 17.
+The judge concluded that Aetna would be likely to do business in the future in those 17 counties, and that, as a result, "The merger would also be likely to substantially lessen competition on the public exchanges in three Florida counties" that were among the 17.

-NPR's Yuki Noguchi reported Aetna said it was reviewing the opinion and is considering an appeal.
+Yuki reported Aetna said it was reviewing the opinion and is considering an appeal.

-"Meanwhile, the same court is considering another case brought by the Justice Department's anti-trust division against the proposed merger of Anthem and Cigna," she reported.
+"Meanwhile, the same court is considering another case brought by the Justice Department's antitrust division against the proposed merger of Anthem and Cigna," she reported.
 "A decision in that case is also expected soon."